Battle of Solomon's Fork: Battle

 Medicine men of the Cheyenne people performed protection rituals on their warriors.
 They were made to believe that they would be impervious to firearms, and they calmly met Sumner and his small troop with this belief in their hearts.
 Sumner and his bare army decided to attack that afternoon, even though the rest of his infantry and artillery were miles behind him.
-Sumner and his troop pulled their sabers from their sides and charged on his command, sans firepower.
-In the face of blades instead of guns, the conviction of many of the Cheyenne warriors diminished.
+Sumner and his troops pulled their sabers from their sides and charged on his command, sans firepower.
+In the face of blades instead of guns, the conviction of many of the Cheyenne warriors abruptly diminished.

-In the battle's confusion, many troops and Natives resorted to hand-to-hand fighting.
+In the battle's confusion, many soldiers and natives resorted to hand-to-hand fighting.
 Many Cheyenne fled to the north bank of the Saline River, their current camp, to accommodate the increased number of Cheyenne warriors.
-The troops and Cheyenne broke off into more minor skirmishes over a five-mile radius, most notably with Lieutenant James E.B.
-Stuart.
-Stuart came to a fellow Lieutenant and friend’s aid and was shot by a Native who took his gun.
-Stuart survived and later became a famous Cavalry Commander in the Civil War.
+The troops and Cheyenne broke off into more minor skirmishes over a five-mile radius, most notably with Lieutenant James E. B. Stuart.
+Stuart came to a fellow Lieutenant and friend’s aid and was shot by a native who took his gun.
+Stuart survived and later became a famous cavalry commander during the American Civil War.

-At the end of the battle, two soldiers were killed, eight wounded.
-On the Cheyenne side, nine were killed, but the Cheyenne declared only four of their warriors dead.
-The battle lasted only one day, as Sumner received orders to send most of his Cavalry to protect a Mormon expedition in Salt Lake City.
+By the end of the battle, two U.S. soldiers had been killed and eight wounded.
+On the Cheyenne side, the Army reported nine killed, but the Cheyenne declared only four of their warriors dead.
+The battle lasted only one day, as Sumner soon received orders to send most of his cavalry to protect a Mormon expedition in Salt Lake City.

 Aftermath

-Although the U.S. Army technically won this battle, it did not bring peace to the Great Plains.
+Although the U.S. Army technically won the battle, it did not bring peace to the Great Plains.
+While scholars still argue about the battle's importance, it was undoubtedly the first action that could be called a battle between the U.S. Army and the Cheyenne.
+Up to this point, the Cheyenne had deliberately avoided conflict with the U.S. government, and hostilities with white settlers had been fleeting, local, and incidental.
+The skirmish at Solomon's Fork was the beginning of long-term open hostility between the United States and the Cheyenne.

-While scholars still argue about this battle's importance, it is the first major battle to take place between the United States and the Cheyenne.
-This attack was the beginning of total warfare between the United States and the Cheyenne.
-Several skirmishes and conflicts, such as the Fort Robinson Massacre and the Sand Creek Massacre, left many Northern Cheyenne starving, scattered, and on the run from the U.S. military.
+Subsequent skirmishes and conflicts, such as the Fort Robinson massacre and the Sand Creek massacre, left many Northern Cheyenne starving, scattered, and on the run from the U.S. military.
 The exodus of the Northern Cheyenne from their Southern counterparts resulted in the loss of an untold number of members, something that many Cheyenne were reluctant to talk about until several generations later.

-Today, the Northern Cheyenne Reservation is located in southeastern Montana and is approximately 444,000 acres large.
-The tribe has roughly 12,266 enrolled members.
-About 6,012 of these members reside on the reservation.
+Today, the Northern Cheyenne Reservation is located in southeastern Montana, and is approximately 444,000 acres in size.
+The tribe has roughly 12,266 enrolled members, about 6,012 of whom reside on the reservation.